crazoter/Genshin-Lyre-Overlay/README.md

 3. If it fails to run, open cmd in that directory, and run it via cmd with `./main.exe` or whatever.
     1. You'll get an error message or something; send it to me via Issues or PM.

-Comes with exes to work out of the box for non-programmers.
 ## Core scripts / executables

 ### Main.py / Main.exe
 * The main application that combines overlay, keyboard & game functionality.

 ### Key-recorder.py / key-recorder.exe
 * Overlay the application on anything (game / video) and press the start button, followed by stop button when the music is over.
-The application will turns them into handy keypress sheet music, and format 1 txt file for the application.
+* The application will turns them into keypress sheet music, and format 1 txt file for the application.
 * Quick demo: https://www.youtube.com/watch?v=oackcHgui3o
 * The left textbox will contain format 1 txt file's contents, the right textbox is for sharing the keypress notation.